3nlp/checkpoint1/src/evaluation/README.md

 3. This work is not properly documented.
 When I get more time, I will clean it and document it.

 ## Collaboration
-If you wish to add another NLP-metrics, you are welcome to fork, and I can mere your work, if it works successfully.
+If you wish to add another NLP-metrics, you are welcome to fork, and I can merge your work, if it works successfully.